 If a student withdraws from SUM before completing over 60% of the term, the student may be required to repay portions of the Federal Financial Aid received during that payment period.
-A prorated formula is used to determine the amount of Federal Student Aid monies that have been earned based on the date of the student's withdrawal from the program.
+A pro-rated formula is used to determine the amount of Federal Student Aid monies that have been earned based on the date of the student's withdrawal from the program.
 The college has 45 days from the date the college determined, by the Registrar, that the student withdrew to process the Return to Title IV aid.
 Federal Student Aid consists of FDSL Unsubsidized and Subsidized loans as well as FSEOG (Federal Supplemental Educational Opportunity Grant), Federal Plus loans and Federal Pell Grant.
-A student may obtain an Add/Drop form from the SUM website at www.sum.edu under Current Students/Academics/Academic Forms/Add/Drop form.
+A student may obtain an Add/Drop form from the SUM website at www.sum.edu/forms.
 This document MUST be filled out completely online or it will not be accepted.